davide-giacomini/omnidirectional-robot-odometry/README.md

 $ source ~/.bashrc
 ```

+Warning: In case you have already define in your `bashrc` file a path for another workspace, comment or delete it.
+Each machine must have only one workspace defined.

 With the launch file you can start all the nodes at the same time:
 ```
 $ roslaunch omnidirectional_robot_odometry odom.launch